Bronze Age: China

-The production of Erlitou represents the earliest large-scale metallurgy industry in the Central Plains of China.
-The influence of the Seima-Turbino metalworking tradition from the north is supported by a series of recent discoveries in China of many unique perforated spearheads with downward hooks and small loops on the same or opposite side of the socket, which could be associated with the Seima-Turbino visual vocabulary of southern Siberia.
-The metallurgical centres of northwestern China, especially the Qijia culture in Gansu and Longshan culture in Shaanxi, played an intermediary role in this process.
+The production at Erlitou sitesrepresents the earliest large scale metallurgy in the Central Plains of China.
+The influence of Seima-Turbino metalworking from the north is supported by recent discoveries in China of perforated spearheads with features that could be associated with the Seima-Turbino visual vocabulary.

-Iron use in China dates as early as the Zhou dynasty (c.
-1046 – 256 BC), but remained minimal.
+Iron use in China dates as early as the 8th century, but remained minimal the 5th century.
 Chinese literature authored during the 6th century BC attests to knowledge of iron smelting, yet bronze continues to occupy the seat of significance in the archaeological and historical record for some time after this.
-W. C. White argues that iron did not supplant bronze "at any period before the end of the Zhou dynasty (256 BC)" and that bronze vessels make up the majority of metal vessels through the Eastern Han period, or to 221 BC.
+W. C. White argues that iron did not supplant bronze, "at any period before the end of the Zhou dynasty (256 BC)", and that bronze vessels make up the majority through the Eastern Han period, i.e. 221 BC.

-The Chinese bronze artefacts generally are either utilitarian, like spear points or adze heads, or "ritual bronzes", which are more elaborate versions in precious materials of everyday vessels, as well as tools and weapons.
-Examples are the numerous large sacrificial tripods known as dings; there are many other distinct shapes.
+Chinese bronze artefacts were generally either utilitarian like spear points or adze heads, or "ritual bronzes", which are more elaborate versions made in precious materials.
+Examples include the numerous sacrificial tripods known as dings.
 Surviving identified Chinese ritual bronzes tend to be highly decorated, often with the taotie motif, which involves stylised animal faces.
 These appear in three main motif types: those of demons, symbolic animals, and abstract symbols.
 Many large bronzes also bear cast inscriptions that are the bulk of the surviving body of early Chinese writing and have helped historians and archaeologists piece together the history of China, especially during the Zhou dynasty.

 The bronzes of the Western Zhou document large portions of history not found in the extant texts that were often composed by persons of varying rank and possibly even social class.
 Further, the medium of cast bronze lends the record they preserve a permanence not enjoyed by manuscripts.
 These inscriptions can commonly be subdivided into four parts: a reference to the date and place, the naming of the event commemorated, the list of gifts given to the artisan in exchange for the bronze, and a dedication.
 The relative points of reference these vessels provide have enabled historians to place most of the vessels within a certain time frame of the Western Zhou period, allowing them to trace the evolution of the vessels and the events they record.